SMS-Derfflinger/CS61B-sp21/README.md

 - [x] proj1:
     * build implementations of a “Double Ended Queue” using both lists and arrays in a package and add supporting testing
     * create another package for generating synthesized musical instruments using the deque package
+- [x] proj2:
+    * I finished the base part except for the merge.
+    * implementing a version-control system that mimics some of the basic features of the popular system Git.
+Ours is smaller and simpler.

 You can see the introductions of these labs and projects on the course's home page: https://sp21.datastructur.es